Brownfield land register

 - Any adverse impacts on the local built environment, in particular on heritage assets

 - Any adverse impacts on the local amenity that such development might cause for intended occupiers or occupiers of neighbouring properties

-- The strategic policies of Local Plan 2031 Part 1 and the emerging Local Plan 2031 Part 2
+- The strategic policies of Local Plan 2031 Part 1 and Local Plan 2031 Part 2

 - National Policies and advice

 - Guidance issued by the Secretary of State

 You can see a map of the brownfield sites contained in the register using the links below.

 We’re legally obliged to publish a register of the brownfield land available for development in Vale of White Horse.
 We’ve put this register together according to the government’s guidance.